 The Old Capital Golf Club was originally founded as a nine-hole, member-owned golf course in 1946, known as the Corydon Country Club.
-The charter members bought the land, built the clubhouse and course, and were responsible for all upkeep and maintenance to the property and buildings.
+The charter members bought the land, built the clubhouse, course, and were responsible for maintaining the property.

 The original course had sand “greens”.
 Each “green” would have to be smoothed out by the last player in each group before going on to the next hole.
 The actual greens were installed in 1957, (the only year in the club’s history that there was no Club Championship tournament played)